oac-tree/sup-dto/doc/anyvalue.rst

 The ``AnyValue`` API provides modifier methods to extend structured or array values.
 These methods are mostly used for runtime creation of ``AnyValue`` objects, e.g. during parsing.
 Note that the effect of these methods includes a change of the underlying type.
+Hence these methods will throw an exception of type ``InvalidOperationException`` when called on an element of an array or one of its descendents.

 .. function:: AnyValue& AnyValue::AddMember(const std::string& name, const AnyValue& value)